Anthrax

+Several countries have developed anthrax as a weapon.
+It has been used in biowarfare and bioterrorism since 1914.
+In 1975, the Biological Weapons Convention prohibited the "development, production and stockpiling" of biological weapons.
+It has since been used in bioterrorism.
+Likely delivery methods of weaponized anthrax include aerial dispersal or dispersal through livestock; notable bioterrorism uses include the 2001 anthrax attacks in the United States and an incident in 1993 by the Aum Shinrikyo group in Japan.

 Etymology

-The English name comes from anthrax (ἄνθραξ), the Greek word for coal, possibly having Egyptian etymology, because of the characteristic black skin lesions developed by people with a cutaneous anthrax infection.
+The English name comes from anthrax (ἄνθραξ), the Greek word for coal, possibly having Egyptian etymology, because of the characteristic black skin lesions people with a cutaneous anthrax infection develop.
 The central black eschar surrounded by vivid red skin has long been recognised as typical of the disease.
-The first recorded use of the word "anthrax" in English is in a 1398 translation of Bartholomaeus Anglicus' work De proprietatibus rerum (On the Properties of Things, 1240).
+The first recorded use of the word "anthrax" in English is in a 1398 translation of Bartholomaeus Anglicus's work De proprietatibus rerum (On the Properties of Things, 1240).

-Anthrax was historically known by a wide variety of names indicating its symptoms, location and groups considered most vulnerable to infection.
-They included Siberian plague, Cumberland disease, charbon, splenic fever, malignant edema, woolsorter's disease and la maladie de Bradford.
+Anthrax was historically known by a wide variety of names, indicating its symptoms, location, and groups considered most vulnerable to infection.
+They include Siberian plague, Cumberland disease, charbon, splenic fever, malignant edema, woolsorter's disease and la maladie de Bradford.

 Signs and symptoms

 Skin

 Cutaneous anthrax, also known as hide-porter's disease, is when anthrax occurs on the skin.
-It is the most common form (>90% of anthrax cases).
-It is the least dangerous form (low mortality with treatment, 23.7% mortality without).
+It is the most common (>90% of cases) and least dangerous form (low mortality with treatment, 23.7% mortality without).
 Cutaneous anthrax presents as a boil-like skin lesion that eventually forms an ulcer with a black center (eschar).
-The black eschar often shows up as a large, painless, necrotic ulcer (beginning as an irritating and itchy skin lesion or blister that is dark and usually concentrated as a black dot, somewhat resembling bread mold) at the site of infection.
-In general, cutaneous infections form within the site of spore penetration between two and five days after exposure.
+The black eschar often shows up as a large, painless, necrotic ulcer (beginning as an irritating and itchy skin lesion or blister that is dark and usually concentrated as a black dot, (somewhat resembling bread mold) at the site of infection.
+In general, cutaneous infections form within the site of spore penetration two to five days after exposure.
 Unlike bruises or most other lesions, cutaneous anthrax infections normally do not cause pain.
 Nearby lymph nodes may become infected, reddened, swollen, and painful.
 A scab forms over the lesion soon, and falls off in a few weeks.
 Complete recovery may take longer.
 Cutaneous anthrax is typically caused when B. anthracis spores enter through cuts on the skin.
 This form is found most commonly when humans handle infected animals and/or animal products.

 Injection

 In December 2009, an outbreak of anthrax occurred among injecting heroin users in the Glasgow and Stirling areas of Scotland, resulting in 14 deaths.
+It was the first documented non-occupational human anthrax outbreak in the UK since 1960.
 The source of the anthrax is believed to have been dilution of the heroin with bone meal in Afghanistan.
 Injected anthrax may have symptoms similar to cutaneous anthrax, with the exception of black areas, and may also cause infection deep into the muscle and spread faster.
-This can cause it to be harder to recognise and treat.
+This can make it harder to recognise and treat.